Description

 - Ipamorelin 5mg – Lean mass preservation

-- Sermorelin 5mg – Natural GH elevation
+- Sermorelin 5mg – Natural GH rise

 - CJC-1295 5mg – Long-acting GHRH